Kirstin Ferguson: Military career

+Executive career

 While serving in the RAAF, Ferguson studied for a law degree at Queensland University of Technology (QUT).
 She left the RAAF in 1998, joining the law firm Deacons (now known as Norton Rose Fulbright) as Director of Corporate Services.
 After eight years at Deacons, in 2006 Ferguson became CEO of Sentis, an international consultancy offering cognitive-based safety training in the mining and resources industry.
 In 2010, while Ferguson was CEO, Sentis was named by BRW Magazine as the 5th Best Place to Work in Australia.

 While still CEO of Sentis, in 2008 Ferguson was offered a position on the board of directors for SunWater, which she accepted, and was then offered another board role.
-In 2011, she became a full-time board director, and since then has served on the boards of Dart Energy, she was the first female director of the Queensland Reds Rugby Union team, and she has also served on the boards of CIMIC Group, the Queensland Theatre Company and Layne Beachley's Aim For The Stars Foundation.
+In 2011, she became a full-time board director, becoming the first female director of the Queensland Reds Rugby Union team, and she has also served on the boards of CIMIC Group, the Queensland Theatre Company and Layne Beachley's Aim For The Stars Foundation.
 She was Deputy Chairman of the Australian Broadcasting Corporation until the end of her five-year term in November 2020.
-Ferguson is also a board member of SCA Property Group, EML Payments and Hyne & Son Timber.
+Ferguson has served on the boards of SCA Property Group, EML Payments, Hyne & Son Timber, PEXA Ltd and Envato.

 In 2022 Ferguson was appointed as a member of the Nomination Panel for ABC and SBS Board Appointments.

 Ferguson is a Fellow of the Australian Institute of Company Directors (AICD) and a graduate of the AICD Company Directors Course and AICD International Company Directors Course.

+She is a member of Chief Executive Women.

 #CelebratingWomen campaign

 In 2017, Ferguson started the #CelebratingWomen hashtag and social media campaign in response to the denigration women face online.
 During the campaign she celebrated two women, from anywhere in the world and from all walks of life, each day of 2017 to encourage, as she put it, "more celebration and less denigration of women".

+The campaign saw Ferguson celebrate 757 women from 37 countries around the world.

 The #CelebratingWomen campaign saw Ferguson nominated for an Our Watch/Walkley Award for best use of social media.
 It has also led to many spin off campaigns around the world and in various industries.